ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 For lunch we went to a place called Mo’s were we were introduced to a whole other world of sandwiches.
 Once you’ve been there you will know what we mean by that, don’t go to often tough.

+## Kubernetes
+[Kubernetes](https://kubernetes.io/) is an open source container orchestration framework which was first introduced to us by [Tom Verelst](./author/tom-verelst) during the kickstarter traject.
+It is made by Google and is now maintained by the Cloud Native Computing Foundation.
+First they introduced us to all the features that Kubernetes possesses (service discovery, horizontal scaling, load balancing, ...).

+Soon we learned how to deploy Docker containers in the cloud by using Kubernetes, and afterwards we had an hands-on exercise where we could deploy a full-stack application to a Kubernetes cluster using [Minikube](https://github.com/kubernetes/minikube).
+It's wonderful how you can deploy a full-stack application through Kubernetes with just one configuration file needed.
+Ofcourse, it takes some time to get used to it, but once you get the hang of it, you can do outstanding stuff with this platform!

 ## DevCase

 ### Introduction